Community groups with innovative ideas to help reduce nuisance fires are being offered grants of up to £3,000 from Cleveland Fire Brigade.

 We encourage community groups to think outside the box and be creative.

 “We are offering small grants and you can apply for any amount up to £3,000.
 We expect projects to be completed within 12 months of the grant being issued.
 Your application must tell us what you want to do and why you believe this approach will help us.

 “The ideas will be targeted on hotspot areas across Cleveland and application packs will include full guidance notes and outline these areas.
 All projects will be evaluated to see if they have a positive impact on reducing deliberate fires.”

 The Brigade has £15,000 available for grants.
 The projects can include diversionary activities for young people, new physical structures or cleaning up the local environment.

 Applicants must fit in with at least one of the following criteria:

-- Reducing the number of deliberate fires set
+- Reduce the number of incidents of arson

-- Reducing the opportunity for arsonists to start fires
+- Reduce the opportunity for people to deliberately set fires